niallos11/devops-blog/README.md

 - The images used for the background page were taken from a Open Source site.
 - The fav icon was taken from - https://www.favicon.cc
-- The images were resized & edited with - https://www12.lunapic.com/editor/
+- The images were resized with Bulk Resize Photos - https://bulkresizephotos.com/en